The Board Game Collection

 What is a Legacy Game?

 The genre was popularized by Rob Daviau, who was inspired by the game of Clue, wondering why dinner guests kept coming back, when one of them would inevitably be murdered.
 What if players instead would become suspicious, raising clues over multiple sessions?
-It asked an interesting question that was the beginning of a genre – one which saw the release of Risk Legacy, Pandemic Legacy, and many more recognisable games (and many fantastic games you may not recognise, too).
+It asked an interesting question that was the beginning of a genre.
+This curiosity led him to create Risk Legacy, released in 2011, which introduced the groundbreaking idea of a game that changes permanently based on player decisions.

 To give an example, in a legacy game you may be exploring a map using tiles – but something happens, and an area you explored is destroyed.
 You might be asked to actually destroy the tile by tearing it up – which means even if you could have gone there before, your actions mean you cannot do so now.
 If you hadn’t made that decision, and the room was still intact, you could have continued your story that way, and potentially had a wholly different experience!
 Each game played evolves the narrative and rules, adding depth and excitement.